Who can attend an adaptive yoga class?

 - An hour to 90-minute session in which you will do a variety of poses.

 - Classes will be conducted either in a chair, on the floor or some combination of both.
-Assistants will help with transfers to the floor as needed.
+If assistants are available and able, they will help with transfers to the floor as needed.

 - Classes will include basic movements (yoga poses), a focus on inner awareness when doing those poses and breathing.